 General framework of the training offer

-The Master in Renewable Energy in the Marine Environment (REM) is an Erasmus Mundus joint master program offered by four universities: the University of the Basque Country, the University of Strathclyde, the Norwegian University of Science and Technology and the Ecole Centrale Nantes.
+The Master in Renewable Energy in the Marine Environment (REM PLUS) is an Erasmus Mundus Joint Master Degree (EMJMD) offered by four universities:

-Students spend their first semester at Strathclyde (30 ECTS), the second semester at UPV/EHU (30 ECTS) and the third semester at Centrale Nantes or NTNU (30 ECTS).
-The fourth semester takes place in one of the four partner universities or in one of the associated centers collaborating in this master.
+Students will spend their 1st semester in UCC (30 ECTS), the 2nd semester in UPV/EHU (30 ECTS) and the 3rd semester in ECN or NTNU (30 ECTS).
+The 4th semester will be devoted to the student’s Master thesis, hosted by any of the above mentioned universities or in the associate centers collaborating in this master.

 Specific contribution to MRE

 The completion of the master will prepare the student for a leadership role in various renewable energy and marine sectors.
 Students will be able to carry out high-level technical jobs in engineering companies, equipment manufacturers and other marine industries.

 Marine and renewable energy companies and institutions increasingly demand specifically trained professionals with an advanced specific knowledge in various scientific and technological fields.
 This programme trains the student to face the technological challenges that harsh conditions offshore require.

 Likewise, students will also be able to pursue research positions in Universities, Research and Development in technological poles, and other institutes.

 Moreover, this programme has a network of associated centres formed by several world-renowned research institutions and companies entailing a great career opportunity for students.
 Not only they have a direct participation in the master teaching and hosting students for their master thesis but they also recognise that the learning outcomes of the REM programme are suitable for positions in their institutions/companies.